What Is Imprinting?

 The Difficulty of Cloning Mammals

 Mammals are notoriously difficult to clone.
 Researchers often need to go through the cloning procedure dozens or even hundreds of times in order to produce a single healthy clone.
 The epigenome, including problems with imprinted genes, is likely to be at the root of this difficulty.

-Clones have abnormal epigenomes, which can lead to a variety of problems including overly large fetuses, cancer and other health issues.
+Clones have abnormal epigenomes, which can lead to a variety of problems.
 The epigenetic problems with clones likely arise for two reasons.
 First, the donor nucleus comes from a differentiated cell with epigenetic tags already in place.
 These tags keep genes switched on or off and allow the cell to perform its responsibilities.
 After the donor nucleus is transferred, the egg does its best to erase the epigenetic tags.
 But the process is faulty, delayed and incomplete.